7 Guaranteed Ways to Lose Weight for SummerArticle posted in: Lifestyle

 Around this time of year, your local magazine stand starts to look like a scolding personal trainer.
 “Lose Weight for Summer!”
 “There’s Still Time To Fit Into That Bikini!”
 “Drop 10, 20, 30 Pounds Before Hitting the Beach!” the covers shout.

 These headlines can start to feel a bit intimidating (not to mention judgemental… sheesh!).
 But luckily, warm weather is conducive to melting extra pounds.
 So with a few tweaks to your regular routine, you can drop a few inches without much work.
 And, of course, if you haven’t signed up for Nutrisystem, you should think about doing it now!
-With Nutrisystem, you can lose up to 13 pounds and seven inches overall in your first month!*… just enough time to drop those pounds by summer.
+With Nutrisystem, you can lose up to 13 pounds in your first month!*… just enough time to drop those pounds by summer.
 Sign up here >

 Here are seven easy ways to lose weight for summer: